 In addition, only the following pattern characters may be used:

-'+' MUST BE present at the beginning or end of the pattern to indicate whether the leading or trailing digit carries the overpunched sign, if the logical type is signed
+'+' must be present at the beginning or end of the pattern to indicate whether the leading or trailing digit carries the overpunched sign, if the logical type is signed

-'+' MAY BE present at the beginning or end of the pattern to indicate whether the leading or trailing digit carries the overpunched sign, if the logical type is unsigned.
+'+' may be present at the beginning or end of the pattern to indicate whether the leading or trailing digit carries the overpunched sign, if the logical type is unsigned.
 If logical type is unsigned and dfdl:textNumberPolicy 'lax' specified it is a Schema Definition Error if no '+' is present.

-'V' MAY BE used to indicate the location of an implied decimal point
+'V' may be used to indicate the location of an implied decimal point

-'P' MAY BE used to indicate the decimal scaling
+'P' may be used to indicate the decimal scaling

 '0-9' indicates the number of needed digits (including overpunched).